 I like to climb any peak that I see and Mamatha joins me in every such endeavor.
 We decided to climb up a small peak that we had noticed close to the resort.
 The peak was about 800 feet high and it had a small hamlet on top.

 Gajendra the resort manager was kind enough to send a guide with us who happened to be one of the waiters at the restaurant.

 We walked up the mile long trail that led to the village on top.
-There were dense tall large trees, mostly pine with a thick undergrowth resembling the forests back in my home state of Karnataka.
+There were large trees, mostly pine, with a thick undergrowth that resembled the forests back in my home state of Karnataka.

 As we approached the summit, our guide suddenly stopped in his tracks and yelled to an old man walking up ahead of us.
 He turned to me and said “This is my grandfather who has lived on top of this hill all his life.
-He is 92”.
-The tall man dressed in full sleeves and Pyjama looking old but not anything like a Nonagenarian, smiled at us and raised both his hands saying “Namaste”.
+He is 92.”
+The tall man was dressed in full sleeves and pajama-looking pants.
+He was old but not anything like a nonagenarian, and smiled at us, raised both his hands and said, “Namaste.”